SignPath/website/docs/documentation/signing-code.md

 SignPath provides multiple ways to be integrated into your pipeline.
 See the [documentation](/documentation/build-system-integration) for details including information about origin verification.

-## Re-submitting an existing signing request
+## Resubmitting an existing signing request {#resubmit}

 Available for Enterprise subscriptions
 {: .badge.icon-signpath}

-You can re-submit an existing signing request and specify a different signing policy.
+You can resubmit an existing signing request and specify a different signing policy.
 This is especially useful when you build a release candidate, and want to postpone the release decision until later.

-When compared to just submitting the same artifact again, the new re-submit feature has the following advantages:
+When compared to just submitting the same artifact again, the new resubmit feature has the following advantages:

 * The exact same artifact is being signed that was used for testing
 * Any verified [origin information](/documentation/build-system-integration#ci-integrations-with-origin-verification) is still available
 * The original signing request is referenced

-### Re-submit parameters
+### Resubmit parameters

 | Parameter      | Value
 |----------------|----------